Bareh Sara

-Bareh Sara (بره سرا, also Romanized as Bareh Sarā; also known as Baresarā) is a village in Dinachal Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 361, in 94 families.
+Bareh Sara (بره سرا) (Note: Also romanized as Bareh Sarā; also known as Baresarā) is a village in Dinachal Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 361 in 94 households.
+The following census in 2011 counted 562 people in 155 households.
+The 2016 census measured the population of the village as 514 people in 161 households.